MasoudJTehrani/PCLA/README.md

 ---

 <p align="center">
-PCLA (Pretrained CARLA Leaderboard Agents) is a versatile framework that allows you to utilize the autonomous agents from the <a href="https://leaderboard.carla.org/leaderboard/">CARLA Leaderboard</a> independently of its core codebase and put them on your vehicle. </br>
+PCLA (Pretrained CARLA Leaderboard Agents) is a versatile framework that allows you to use and evaluate the autonomous agents from the <a href="https://leaderboard.carla.org">CARLA Leaderboard</a> independently of its core codebase and put them on your vehicle. </br>

 * PCLA provides a clear method to deploy Autonomous Driving Agents (ADAs) onto a vehicle without relying on the Leaderboard codebase.
 * Enables easy switching between ADAs without requiring changes to CARLA versions or programming environments.
 * Allows you to have multiple vehicles with different autonomous agents (requires high graphical memory).
-* Provides the next movement action computed by the chosen agent, which can then be utilized in any desired application.
+* Provides the next movement action computed by the chosen agent, which can then be used in any desired application.
 * Is fully compatible with the latest version of CARLA and independent of the Leaderboard’s specific CARLA version.
 * Includes **16** different high-performing ADAs trained with 24 distinct training seeds.